Former Spy Sergei Skripal Released From Hospital, Recovering From Exotic Nerve Agent

 Noting that her father was still in critical condition, Yulia Skripal said, "I too am still suffering with the effects of the nerve agent used against us.
 I find myself in a totally different life than the ordinary one I left just over a month ago, and I am seeking to come to terms with my prospects, whilst also recovering from this attack on me."

-Also poisoned was Police Detective Sergeant Nick Bailey, who was among the first responders in the case.
+Also poisoned was Police Detective Sgt.
+Nick Bailey, who was among the first responders in the case.
 Bailey was released from the hospital on March 22.

 The case has touched off a diplomatic clash pitting Russia against the U.K. and its allies, including the U.S., with all of the countries expelling some of the other side's diplomats in a tit-for-tat exchange.